Reading Push-Buttons Through Polling : Learn Microcontroller with STM8S – Tutorial Part #6

 decrements a single byte and update the status flags.

 In the next part, we will learn how to read the push-button through the interrupt method and how to overcome the limitations of the polling method.
-Stay tuned.
+Check out the next tutorial below.

 Links